zarinekharazian/wiki_policy_dev_ecosystem/README.txt

 Download the csv from https://w.wiki/5RCg, rename it 'policy_page_sitelinks-sparql.csv' and put it in the data folder.

 2. Open policy_page_sitelinks-sparql.csv.
-Add columns called `include` and `category`, and `type`.
+Add columns called `include` and `category`, and `policy_type`.
 For each policy, put include=TRUE if you want the policy to be included in the next step, and put the category of policy it is (e.g., enforcement, behavioral, etc.).
-In `type', put either policy or guideline.
+In `policy_type', put either policy or guideline.

 3.